thenetcircle/dino/docs/md/installation.md

 To run the rest API and admin interface use the same command but change `app:app` to `rest:app` and `web:app` respectively.

+### Using the deploy script

+The simple deployment script included pulls from git master, shuts down services, clears online tables then starts everything up again.
+The script assumes the base directory where the project is checked out has the same name as the `environment`.
+The deployment script also assumes you're running with `systemd` and have used the installation script to first install Dino.
+The deployment script will deploy for all services that are installed for the environment, so if you've only installed the `app` and `rest` service but not the `web` service, then only the `app` and `rest` service will be re-deployed.

+So if you're environment is called `foobar-prod`:

+    $ cd /home/dino/foobar-prod
+    $ DINO_ENVIRONMENT=foobar-prod DINO_HOME=/home/dino/foobar-prod ./bin/deploy-simple.sh
+    starting deployment...
+    pulling from git...
+    Already up-to-date.
+    stopping web...
+    stopping rest...
+    stopping app...
+    clearing online cache...
+    clearing online db tables...
+    starting app...
+    starting rest...
+    starting web...
+    deployment done!

 ### Running in Docker